Know who to turn to: Mental health support this winter

-New resources are now available to support local people, healthcare partners, and community leaders and organisations in signposting to key NHS mental health services across south west London.
+New resources are now available to support local people, healthcare partners, community leaders and organisations in signposting to key NHS mental health services across south west London.

-The new 'Know Who to Turn To' mental health signposting toolkit includes a range of printable and digital resources designed to raise awareness of the support available for people experiencing mental health difficulties, including those in crisis.
+The new 'Know who to turn to' mental health signposting toolkit includes a range of printable and digital resources designed to raise awareness of the support available for people experiencing mental health difficulties, including those in crisis.

 Accessing the right support at the right time